Quick Summary

 Light grey text on white backgrounds is a common Figma-era design choice that looks elegant in a mockup and becomes a conversion problem in production.
 Product descriptions, pricing, and key trust statements need to be legible without effort.

 WCAG AA contrast ratio (4.5:1 for body text) isn't just an accessibility standard — it's a conversion standard.
+Typography choices compound this — for a full look at how font sizes, line heights, and contrast work together, the typography and Shopify conversions guide covers exactly what to check.

 4. Colour that contradicts brand positioning